 "Highest rates of maternal and neonatal mortality in the Western Hemisphere."

-At St. Boniface Hospital in Fond des Blancs, women and newborns come from across Haiti's southern peninsula to get critical birth and neonatal care.
-Before the day's of St. Bonfiace's NICU, women and babies would have to travel to Port au Prince to get this level of care - and many would be denied because they could not pay high fees, or the wait for care was too long.
+At St. Boniface Hospital in Fond des Blancs, women and newborns come from across Haiti's southern peninsula to receive critical maternal and neonatal care.
+Before the days of St. Boniface's NICU, women and their babies would have to travel to Port au Prince to get this level of care—and many were denied because they could not pay high fees, or they wait for care was too long.

 With the recent closure of one of Port au Prince's few free emergency obstetric clinics, access to critical care for women and newborns is even more limited.
 St. Boniface Hospital stands as one of the few beacons of hope for reducing the rates of maternal and neonatal deaths.